study-ORCATech-cloud/cicd-labs/ROADMAP.md

 # CI/CD Automation Labs – Roadmap

 Welcome to the master roadmap for the **CI/CD Automation Labs** repository.
-This roadmap organizes labs by CI/CD tool to provide deep, hands-on experience in building, testing, and deploying software with real-world workflows.
+This roadmap organizes labs by CI/CD tool to provide deep, hands-on experience in building, testing, and deploying software with real-world workflows using **copy-based learning methodology** with production-ready configurations.

 ---